3 Ways to organize your goals for this year.

 - Intentionally decide when you will do something and block off time

-When you hire me, I don’t come to your office or home with the Mind over Clutter organizing system, install it and then leave.
-I come and see what is working for you and how you do things so I can find solutions that work for you, how you think, feel and your lifestyle.
+When you hire me, I don’t have the Mind over Clutter organizing system, implement it and then be done.
+I discuss what is working for you and how you do things so I can find solutions that work for how you think, feel and your lifestyle.
 I want you to accomplish your organizing project so you meet your goals.

 What strategy from today’s post are you going to try first?